Student in Maryland rape case undocumented

 Schools superintendent: Allegations 'horrible'

-Montgomery County Public Schools declined to comment on the specifics of the case citing the ongoing investigation.
+Montgomery County Public Schools declined to comment on the specifics of the case, citing the ongoing investigation.

 "The allegations presented in the charging documents are horrible and unacceptable," Superintendent Jack R. Smith said in a statement posted to the school system's website on Sunday.